grafana/grafana/docs/sources/http_api/library_element.md

 The identifier (ID) of a library element is an auto-incrementing numeric value that is unique per Grafana install.

-The unique identifier (uid) of a library element can be used for uniquely identify library element between multiple Grafana installs.
-It's automatically generated if not provided when creating a library element.
-The uid allows having consistent URLs for accessing library elements and when syncing library elements between multiple Grafana installs.
+The unique identifier (UID) of a library element uniquely identifies library elements between multiple Grafana installs.
+It's automatically generated unless you specify it during library element creation.
+The UID provides consistent URLs for accessing library elements and when syncing library elements between multiple Grafana installs.

 The maximum length of a UID is 40 characters.